Drummond/North Elmsley

-Drummond/North Elmsley is a township in eastern Ontario, Canada in Lanark County.
+Drummond/North Elmsley is a township in eastern Ontario, Canada, in Lanark County.
 It is situated on the north shore of the Rideau River between the town of Perth and the town of Smiths Falls.
 It is a predominantly rural municipality.
 The township offices are located in the hamlet of Port Elmsley.

 History

-The township, covering 366.03 km², was formed on January 1, 1998, through the merger of Drummond Township and North Elmsley Township.
+The township was formed on January 1, 1998, through the merger of Drummond Township and North Elmsley Township.

+Geography

 Communities

 The township comprises the communities of Armstrong Corners, Balderson, Beveridge Locks, Cook's Shore, Craig Shore, Drummond Centre, Ebbs Shore, Elmgrove, Ferguson Falls, Glenview, Innisville, McCreary's Shore, McCulloughs Landing, McNaughton Shore, Port Elmsley, Prestonvale, Richardson, Rideau Ferry, Robertson's Shore and Wayside.

-Geography and ecology
+Ecology

-The most common landscape is gently rolling Canadian shield, predominantly gneiss.
+The most common landscape is gently rolling Canadian Shield, predominantly gneiss.
 The valleys often have clay or sand deposits from events near the end of the last ice age.
 At one point near the end of the last ice age, the Champlain Sea flooded the Ottawa valley as far inland as what is now the town of Perth.
 West of Perth along Highway 7 one can see a remnant of this clay plain.
 An old shoreline of the Champlain Sea crosses Highway 7 near Ramsay Concession 2 before winding south into Drummond/North Elmsley.
 North of Perth, this clay plain is occupied by the huge Blueberry Marsh.

 The hard rock and thin soil produced distinctive deciduous forests dominated by maple, oak, beech, ash and pine.
 Southern trees like hickory and butternut are less common.
 Wetter areas have elm, silver maple and white cedar.
 Hemlock was much more common in the past, but logging for bark used in tanning has much depleted this species.
-Only a few large hemlock stands remain, although there are many scatted trees through the remaining forests.
+Only a few large hemlock stands remain, although there are many scattered trees through the remaining forests.
 Natural forest fires from lightning created some fire barrens in the southern parts of the township.
 Generally speaking, settlers cleared the deeper pockets of soil, and the clay plains.
 This produced the distinctive landscape with fields surrounded by forested uplands.
 The stone piles along the edge of the field illustrate the labour involved in creating agricultural land here.
 The many outcrops of Canadian shield in fields are also a reminder of just how close to the surface bed rock remains.